imdark/meteor-orientdb-demo/readme.md

 * [https://github.com/orientechnologies/orientdb-docs/blob/master/Live-Query.md](documentation explaining the use of live query in orientDB docs)

 ## version notes
-- 17/7/2015 - I believe I have solved the connection issues in orientjs, will be making a pull request.
+- 17/7/2015 - I believe I have solved the connection issues in orientjs, made a pull request at https://github.com/orientechnologies/orientjs/pull/43.
-For now it is solved in the local package version, from my tests it works perfectly meaning both all the connection issues I have noticed seems to be resolved now, also been cleaning the select code, looks much better now.
+For now it is solved in my own package, from my tests it works perfectly meaning both the connection issues I have noticed seems to be resolved now.
+Also been cleaning the select code, looks much better now.

 - 8/7/2015 - it seems most of the connection i have been having are due to a bug in orientjs opend an issue here: https://github.com/orientechnologies/orientjs/issues/36